Rapidfacture/openTec/README.md

 ### JSON format for turned parts

-This format is used by our [Online-CAD](https://www.rapidfacture.com/cad/cad.html) and our CAM Processor.
+This format is used by our [Online-CAD](https://cad.rapidfacture.com) and our CAM Processor.
 [See here](turningJSON/doc.MD) for the Docu.

 ### Technical drawings using SVG
 [Make technical drawings using svg](techDrawing/doc.MD) and our default templates.

-### Material data

-Material data we use in our CAD.